Sukanyasingh3/Speech-Emotion-Recognition/README.md

 ## Model Architecture
 The deep learning model used for Speech Emotion Recognition is a sequential model with the following layers:

--LSTM layers for sequence modeling
+ - LSTM layers for sequence modeling

--Dense layers for classification
+ - Dense layers for classification

--Dropout layers for regularization
+ - Dropout layers for regularization

 This architecture is designed to capture both spatial and temporal features in the audio data.